SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Assurance-Claims.md

 ## Assurance Claim - 1:
-**Top Claim 1: GoCD prevents unauthorized access to data on GoCD Server**
+**Top Claim 1: GoCD server prevents unauthorized access to its data**
+todo: avoid use conjunctive claims, and avoid use features in claims
 ![Preventions of unauthorized access](https://github.com/SA-Java-CCSW/CYBR8420ProjectGoCD/blob/master/AssuranceClaims/GoCDPreventsUnauthorizedAccess2.png)
 * **Evidence E1.1.1:** To gain authorized access to the GoCD Server, user must prove his/her identity via username and password credentials.
 [User authentication methods](https://docs.gocd.org/19.8.0/configuration/dev_authentication.html) such as password file-based authentication and LDAP server for managing and authentication are used in GoCD.
 Enabling authentication is one of the first things user should do.
 * **Evidence E1.1.2:** From GoCD server version 19.2.0 onwards, you will be able to create personal access tokens to access GoCD API(s).
 However, a token can not be used to create or access any access token related API(s).
 Login using access token is not allowed through web UI.
 See [Token usage in GoCD](https://docs.gocd.org/19.8.0/configuration/access_tokens.html) for details.